Mapusaurus: Discovery

-Mapusaurus was excavated between 1997 and 2001, by the Argentinian-Canadian Dinosaur Project, from an exposure of the Huincul Formation (Rio Limay Subgroup, Cenomanian) at Cañadón del Gato.
+Mapusaurus was excavated between 1997 and 2001, by the Argentinian-Canadian Dinosaur Project, from an exposure of the Huincul Formation (late Cenomanian–Turonian) at Cañadón del Gato.
 It was described and named by paleontologists Rodolfo Coria and Phil Currie in 2006.

-The name Mapusaurus is derived from the Mapuche word Mapu, meaning 'of the Land' or 'of the Earth' and the Greek sauros, meaning 'lizard'.
+The name Mapusaurus is derived from the Mapuche word mapu, meaning 'of the Land' or 'of the Earth' and the Greek sauros, meaning 'lizard'.
 The type species, Mapusaurus roseae, is named for both the rose-colored rocks, in which the fossils were found and for Rose Letwin, who sponsored the expeditions which recovered these fossils.

 The designated holotype for the genus and type species, Mapusaurus roseae, is an isolated right nasal (MCF-PVPH-108.1, Museo Carmen Funes, Paleontología de Vertebrados, Plaza Huincul, Neuquén).
 Twelve paratypes have been designated, based on additional isolated skeletal elements.
 Taken together, the many individual elements recovered from the Mapusaurus bone bed represent most of the skeleton.